exercism/research_experiment_1/exercises/rust-1-a/README.md

 ## Instructions

 Your task is to find the moment when a clock's hands are perfectly aligned for a given hour.
-Given a standard 12-hour clock with hands which sweep continuously through time, there exists some second in each hour in which the hands are best lined up with each other.
+Given a standard 12-hour clock, with hour and minute hands which sweep continuously through time, there exists some second in each hour in which the hands are best lined up with each other.

-We provide a method with the signature:
+We provide a stub method with the signature:

 ```rust
 fn hands_match(hour: u8) -> u32